brian14708/wh-briefings/statements-releases/2021-12/2021-12-10-joint-statement-on-the-export-controls-and-human-rights-initiative.md

 modified_time: 2021-12-10 09:24:07-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/12/10/joint-statement-on-the-export-controls-and-human-rights-initiative/
 published_time: 2021-12-10 09:30:00-05:00
-title: Joint Statement on the Export Controls and Human Rights Initiative
+title: "Joint Statement on the Export Controls and Human Rights\_Initiative"
 ---

 *The following is the text of a joint statement signed by the